 Mersayit lives with her mum and sister.
 Their small mud hut does not have a toilet, toys or even a bed.

-Mersayit’s mum used to have a heard of sheep that helped her earn an income to support her children, but most of her sheep were stolen.
+Mersayit’s mum used to have a flock of sheep that helped her earn an income to support her children, but most of her sheep were stolen.
 This pushed the already struggling family deeper into poverty.
 Without the means to provide food and clothes for Mersayit, Mersayit's mum felt hopeless.
 Now Mersayit receives regular food, medical care and a fantastic education at our Bethany School.
 Mersayit is able to play with her friends knowing we are looking after her and her family.

 Khup lived with his four siblings, mother and grandparents, crammed into one basic hut, washing in the nearest stream and cooking on a wood fire.